The Law of Large Numbers for Large Stable Matchings: A College Admissions Model

 (2) (Incentive Compatibility) there is no $(i,j)\in N\times M$ such that $j\succ_{i}\mu(i)$ and either (i) $|\mu^{-1}(j)|<q_{j}$ and $i \succ_{j}0$ or (ii) $|\mu^{-1}(j)|=q_{j}$ and $i\succ_{j}i'$ for some $i'\in\mu^{-1}(j)$.

 Hence, a matching is stable if there is no student who is currently matched with a college that prefers to be unmatched, no college that prefers to unmatch some student currently matched to it, and no student-college pair not currently matched who can improve over their current match by matching with one another.
 (Such a pair is called a \bi{blocking pair} to the matching.)
-We call any triple $(N,M,\boldsymbol{u})$ a \textbf{\textit{matching market}}.\footnote{Our notation here leaves the quotas of colleges implicit, referring to them only when required.}